Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ### 6. Loving kid:

-On this part of teh project want to narrate that my son has accomplished to be able to express love surround him.
+On this part of the project want to narrate that my son has accomplished to be able to express love surround him.
 Kids with autism have difficult to create relations with others but in the case of my son he is a really loving boy that cares os the people that surround him.
 What to transmit of that kindness / love he gives to the others in this video.

 ![](img/love.png)